 - Located at the corner of Rattray and Cumberland Streets, the Dunedin Chinese Garden is open daily from 10 am to 5 pm.

 - The tea house and gift shop close daily at 4.30.

-- Private guides are available for a fee, or you can enjoy a free audio tour.
+- Private guides are available for an additional fee, or you can enjoy an audio tour (included with entry).

-- If you’re staying in Dunedin, or anywhere in New Zealand, find the best hotel prices at Booking.com.
-Need a suggestion, here’s our review of the Distinction Dunedin Hotel.
+- If you’re staying in Dunedin, check out our review of the Distinction Dunedin Hotel.

 Where do you find tranquil beauty in your life?

 More from the South Island you might also like … or check out 18 Extraordinary Things to Do in the South Island.

 Disclaimer: As guests of the Dunedin Chinese Garden, our visit included a private tour and tea.
 However, the opinions expressed here are strictly my own.